Burt Reynolds: Career decline

 Reynolds returned to directing with Stick (1985), from an Elmore Leonard novel, but it was both a critical and commercial failure.
 So, too, were three other action movies that he made: Heat (1986), based on a novel by William Goldman, Malone (1987), and Rent-a-Cop (1987) with Liza Minnelli.
 He later said that he did Heat and Malone "because there were so many rumors about me [having AIDS].
 I had to get out and be seen."

-In 1987, Reynolds teamed with Bert Convy to co-produce the game show Win, Lose or Draw for their production company Burt and Bert Productions.
+In 1987, Reynolds teamed with Bert Convy to co-produce the game show Win, Lose or Draw for Burt and Bert Productions.
 The show was based on "sketch pad charades", a game that he often played with his friends in his living room in Jupiter.
 Vicki Lawrence hosted the daytime version for NBC, while Convy hosted the syndicated version until 1989, when he quit to host 3rd Degree, also created by Reynolds and Convy.

 Reynolds starred in Switching Channels (1988), a remake of the comedy The Front Page.
 It was a box-office bomb.
 Even more poorly received was Physical Evidence (1989), directed by Michael Crichton.
 Reynolds received excellent reviews for the caper comedy Breaking In (1989), but the commercial reception was poor.
 The moderately successful animated film All Dogs Go to Heaven (1989), in which Reynolds voiced Charlie B. Barkin, was one of his few successes at the time.

 "When I was doing very well," he said at the time, "I wasn't conscious I was doing very well, but I became very conscious when I wasn't doing very well.
 The atmosphere changed."

 Return to TV: B.L.
 Stryker and Evening Shade

 Reynolds returned to television with the detective series with B.L.
 Stryker (1989–90).
 It ran two seasons, during which time Reynolds played a supporting part in Modern Love (1990).

 Reynolds starred in the situation comedy television series, Evening Shade (1990–94) as former Pittsburgh Steelers player Woodward "Wood" Newton.
 The series was a considerable success, with 98 episodes over four seasons.
 This role earned him a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 Reynolds credited this role for his membership in Steeler Nation.
-During his tenure on Evening Shade, Reynolds played in other projects, starting with a cameo in The Player (1992) (playing himself complaining about people in Hollywood).
+During his tenure on Evening Shade, Reynolds participated in other projects, starting with a cameo in The Player (1992) (playing himself complaining about people in Hollywood).

 Reynolds starred in the crime film Cop and a Half (1993).
 On August 25, the Randy Travis television special Wind in the Wire first aired; Reynolds was among the guests.
 On October 15, CBS first broadcast the television movie The Man from Left Field, co-featuring Reba McEntire.
 Reynolds starred and directed.